charlielobster/CUDA_NekRS/README.md

 ### 4. Environment Variables

-Optionally, copy the script /CUDA_NekRS/home/USER/CUDA_NekRS_vars.sh from this repo to your own home directory.
+Optionally, copy the script CUDA_NekRS_vars.sh from this repo to your own home directory.
 Verify the CUDA Toolkit path and find your wifi nic with a call to ip a.
 Then, source it.

     cp CUDA_NekRS_vars.sh $HOME
     cd $HOME